Introduction to WebbPSF for WFIRST

 The software provides several built-in analysis tools to compute a radial profile, an encircled energy curve, or the difference image of two PSFs.
 All of these analysis tools work with standard FITS files with appropriate header keywords, and the PSF calculation results from WebbPSF-WFIRST can be written directly to FITS files for export to other tools.

 Compared to the current WebbPSF instrument models for JWST, WebbPSF-WFIRST adds support for field-dependent PSF aberrations both within a single detector and among the 18 detectors in the WFI focal plane.
-These are modeled as Zernike coefficients, using the instrument reference data from the Cycle 7 design revision.
+These are modeled as Zernike coefficients, using the instrument reference data from the Phase B payload design.

 Getting Started with WebbPSF-WFIRST